 100% of our Computer Science research impact is world-leading or internationally excellent (REF 2014)

-We have been ranked in the UK top ten for Computer Sciences for over ten years by the Guardian University Guide 2008-2017
+We are in the UK top ten for Computer Sciences (Guardian University Guide, 2019)

-We are one of only 14 universities recognised as an Academic Centre of Excellence in Cyber Security Research by the UK Government and our academics have played a leading role in establishing a European Data Science Academy
+We are recognised as an Academic Centre of Excellence in Cyber Security Research by the UK Government and our academics have played a leading role in establishing a European Data Science Academy